-Welcome to our 14 Days of Prayer and Fasting 2019 page.
+Welcome to our Unusual 14 Days of Prayer and Fasting 2020 page.
 It's our desire that these 14 days will transform your life and will prepare the way for miracles.
 Below are helpful tools that will help you during this time.
-Our time of prayer will be from August 19th-September 1st.
-Don't forget about our Night of Worship on August 28th.
+Our time of prayer will be from JANUARY 6TH-19TH.

 TYPES OF FAST

 The goal of fasting is to draw nearer to God.
 Biblical fasting always has to do with eliminating distractions for a spiritual purpose; it hits the reset button of our soul and renews us from the inside out.
 It also enables us to celebrate the goodness and mercy of God and prepares our hearts for all the good things God desires to bring into our lives.
 Remember, your personal fast should present a level of challenge, but it is very important to know your body, your options, and, most importantly, to seek God in prayer and follow what the Holy Spirit leads you to do.

 In this type of fast, you drink only liquids, typically water with light juices as an option.

 This type of fast involves removing certain elements from your diet.
 One example of a selective fast is the Daniel Fast, during which you remove meat, sweets, and bread from your diet and consume water and juice for fluids and fruits and vegetables for food.

 This fast is sometimes called the “Jewish Fast” and involves abstaining from eating any type of food in the morning and afternoon.
 This can either correlate to specific times of the day, such as 6:00 am to 3:00 pm, or from sunup to sundown.